Lemurophoenix halleuxii: Taxonomy

-Range and habitat
+Distribution and habitat

 Lemurophoenix halleuxii is endemic to the Antongil Bay area northeastern Madagascar, including the Masoala Peninsula and Mananara Avaratra.
 There are three known subpopulations.
 The largest is in the Ratanabe area, and there is another in Masoala National Park on the Masoala Peninsula.
 The species' estimated extent of occurrence is 1,729 km^{2} and its estimated area of occupancy is 31 km^{2}.

-It grows in primary humid evergreen lowland forest on steep slopes and in deep narrow valleys, generally between 200 and 450 meters elevation, and occasionally as high as 700 meters.
+It grows in primary humid evergreen lowland forest on steep slopes and in deep narrow valleys, generally between 200–450 metres (660–1,480 ft) above sea level, and occasionally as high as 700 metres (2,300 ft) above sea level.